NWChemEx/NWChemEx/dox/firstbuild.md

 libint with `–fPIC`.

 It is easiest if you set the CMAKE_PREFIX_PATH in your .bashrc file.
-This is the path that cmake looks for packages.
+This is the path that cmake uses to look for packages.
 For example:
 ```
 export CMAKE_PREFIX_PATH=$HOME/NWChemEx/install
 ```